-- 5.1.
-The application of painter's caulk shall be as directed and as delineated in specification section 09 90 00, Painting, or in the absence of direction or delineation, the following shall be assumed within the scope of work: - 5.1.1.
-The caulking material is limited to paintable acrylic/latex caulk. - 5.1.2.
-The joints to be caulked shall only be between field painted surfaces. - 5.1.3.
-The joints to be caulked are limited to joint voids of 1/8 inch or less. - 5.1.4.
-The joints to be caulked are limited to those between wood and/ or wood composite materials, and between wood and/or wood composite materials and painted wall or ceiling substrates such as gypsum drywall, plaster, or similar surfaces; in certain geographic areas, caulking of painted hollow metal members to painted wall surfaces is also included. - 5.1.5.
-Painter's caulk is to be applied to enhance the aesthetic appearance of the affected surfaces.
-It is not the responsibility of the applicator of painter's caulk to waterproof a surface, joint or void, nor is it the responsibility of the applicator of painter's caulk to conceal, eliminate, minimize, or disguise shrinkage or movement of joints or voids - 5.1.6.
-If the caulking work indicated in paragraphs 5.1.1-5.1.4 is listed as part of another section of the specifications or is excluded from the contract, then it shall not be the responsibility of the painting and decorating contractor. - 5.2.
-The following shall be excluded from the scope of work unless specifically directed or delineated in specification section 09 90 00, Painting, or in the plans or contract documents:

-- 5.2.1.
-Architectural caulking - 5.2.2.
-Caulk and sealant application included in specification section 07 92 00, Caulking and Sealing - 5.2.3.
-Caulking, sealing or repair of crumbling or spalling masonry or plaster surfaces. - 5.2.4.
-All caulk and sealant applications on exterior surfaces, whether for aesthetic purposes or for waterproofing a building envelope. - 5.2.5.
-Application or insertion of backer rod in any joint, crack or void. - 5.2.6.
-Items, trims or objects installed in new construction prior to the application of gypsum drywall, plaster or other wall or ceiling surfaces.
+- 5.1.3 The joints to be caulked are limited to joint voids of 1/8 inch or less. - 5.1.4 The joints to be caulked are limited to those between wood or wood composite materials, and between wood or wood composite materials and painted wall or ceiling substrates such as gypsum drywall, plaster, or similar surfaces; in certain geographic areas, caulking of painted hollow metal members to painted wall surfaces is also included. - 5.1.5 Painter's caulk is to be applied to enhance the aesthetic appearance of the affected surfaces.
+It is not the responsibility of the applicator of painter's caulk to waterproof a surface, joint or void, nor is it the responsibility of the applicator of painter's caulk to conceal, eliminate, minimize, or disguise shrinkage or movement of joints or voids. - 5.2 The following is not considered painter's caulk unless specifically directed or delineated otherwise, in the plans or contract documents: - 5.2.1 Architectural caulking. - 5.2.2 Caulk and sealant application included in Division 7, Caulking and Sealing. - 5.2.3 Caulking, sealing or repair of crumbling or spalling masonry or plaster surfaces. - 5.2.4 All caulk and sealant applications on exterior surfaces, whether for aesthetic purposes or for waterproofing a building envelope. - 5.2.5 Application or insertion of backer rod in any joint, crack or void. - 5.2.6 Items, trims or objects installed in new construction prior to the application of gypsum drywall, plaster or other wall or ceiling surfaces.

-- 6.1.
-This standard is intended to clarify the application or placement of painter's caulk when not specifically directed or delineated in the painting specification or in the absence of a written painting specification. - 6.2.
-This standard is intended to establish a guide for inclusion or exclusion of painter's caulk in the preparation of a bid or quotation. - 6.3.
-This standard is intended to establish a consensus document for the painting industry's practices.
+- 6.1 This Standard is intended to clarify the application or placement of painter's caulk when not specifically directed in the bid documents and contract documents or in the absence of a written painting specification. - 6.2 This Standard is intended to establish a guide for inclusion or exclusion of painter's caulk in the preparation of a bid or quotation.